Book Reading

 2013-09-15

-I just finished the make-up exam for the database course.
-I am sharing my reading report here (also hoping to pass~).
+I just finished my makeup exam for the database course.
+Posting my reading report here to share (and hopefully pass~).

-“Seven Databases in Seven Weeks” was published in 2012, introducing the seven most popular open-source databases, including relational databases (PostgreSQL), key-value databases (Riak, Redis), column-oriented databases (HBase), document-oriented databases (MongoDB, CouchDB), and graph databases (Neo4j).
-Except for PostgreSQL, the other six databases can be collectively referred to as NoSQL, meaning they do not use the relational model and do not use SQL as the query language.
+“Seven Databases in Seven Weeks” was published in 2012.
+It introduces seven of the most popular open-source databases at the time, including a relational database (PostgreSQL), key-value databases (Riak, Redis), a column-oriented database (HBase), document-oriented databases (MongoDB, CouchDB), and a graph database (Neo4j).
+Except for PostgreSQL, the other six are collectively called NoSQL, meaning they do not use the relational model and do not use SQL as their query language.